noftaly/eslint-config-noftalint/README.md

 $ npm install --save-dev eslint-import-resolver-typescript
 ```

-Update your `.eslintrc.js` by disabling `node/no-missing-import` as it does not support TypeScript's path aliases ; and by updating the settings for `import/resolver`.
+Update your `.eslintrc.js` by disabling `node/no-missing-import` as it does not support TypeScript's path aliases; and by updating the settings for `import/resolver`.

 ```js
 module.exports = {